edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 Setting up default options for snaps is possible with the gadget snap.
 We will go back to the same `gadget.yml` file for the gadget that we used to resize the volumes, but this time also add a new top level `defaults` key:

-Add the following to `gadget.yml`:
+Add the following to `gadget.yml`.
+Replace the public key with the content of your public key in `public.pem`:
 ```yml
 # Add default config options
 # The keys are unique snap IDs